Shawn Riley, Ph.D.

 Fellow, The Wildlife Society

-- Improving partnerships for the Michigan DNR Wildlife Division: creation of public value through collaborative governance and partnerships.
+- Improving partnerships for the Michigan Department of Natural Resources' Wildlife Division: creation of public value through collaborative governance and partnerships.

-- Assessing fear of large, wild animals in Sweden.
-In cooperation with the Swedish University of Agricultural Sciences (SLU
+- Assessing fear of large, wild animals in Sweden. (in cooperation with the Swedish University of Agricultural Sciences)

-- Assessing the dynamics of sharing and receiving wild-harvested venison in Michigan and Sweden: a comparison of different regulatory and normative frameworks.
-In cooperation with the Swedish University of Agricultural Sciences (SLU).
+- Assessing the dynamics of sharing and receiving wild-harvested venison in Michigan and Sweden: a comparison of different regulatory and normative frameworks. (in cooperation with the Swedish University of Agricultural Sciences

-Ericsson, G., S. J. Riley, and C. Sandström.
+Ericsson, G., C. Sandström, and S. J. Riley.
 2018.
 Rural-urban heterogeneity in stakeholder attitudes towards large carnivores in Sweden, 1976-2014.
-In Hovardas, T., Editor, Large carnivore conservation and management in Europe: Human dimensions and governance.
+Chapter 10 (pages 190-205) in Hovardas, T., Editor, Large carnivore conservation and management in Europe: human dimensions and governance.
 Routledge Press.
-In press.